Our tooth extractions dentist does everything in his power to save a tooth.

 What happens during tooth extraction?

 First, we’ll numb the tooth with local anesthetic.
-Our Plymouth MI tooth extraction dentist can also provide nitrous oxide (laughing gas) to help relieve any anxiety you might feel while being in the chair.
+Our Plymouth MI tooth extraction dentist can also provide laughing gas (laughing gas) to help relieve any anxiety you might feel while being in the chair.
 Once you’re properly numb, we’ll use special tools to lift the tooth from its socket.
 During dental extraction, we’ll remove the visible portion of your tooth and the roots.

 What are the side effects of removing teeth?